The Hanoi Water Puppets Show illustrates the birth of Vietnam. Here, we talk about its story and what it’s like to go to the show.

 Until I reached the Bay of the Descending Dragon and stepped onto a vessel.
 One that bore the name Au Co.

-The bay itself I’m sure you know already, from its James Bond appearance and its anglicised Vietnamese name.
+The bay itself I’m sure you know already, albeit from another name.

 The water had become a UNESCO world heritage site.
 And it went by the name of Halong Bay.